Caoimhinv/pands-project2021/README.md

 ![insert violin plots here](violinplot.png)

 We can get some extra understanding of same data here.
-We can see a split in the petal visualisationg suggesting some separation.
+We can see a split in the petal visualisation suggesting some discrimination between the classes.

 - **strip plot**
 >"a good complement to a box or violin plot in cases where you want to show all observations along with some representation of the underlying distribution."